jonathanglasmeyer/bachelor/thesis/src/Main.md

 ![Relation of x to $\Delta KWDR$, compiled by running the analysis on lecture `geology-8` with the x-values 0, 20, 40, 60, 80, 100, 200, 300, 400, 500 and 1000.\label{x-to-KWDR}](images/kwdr_150.png)

 This strategy, while depending on choosing an "ad hoc" value, was sufficient to validate our approach because it was possible to manually evaluate the metric's "precision" by observing the resulting word sets.
 Another approach would have been to take the *tf-idf* (Term Frequency - Inverse Document Frequency) as a criterion for "keyword-ness" of words. *tf-idf* computes the "relevance" of a word in the context of a document by taking into account the occurences of the word in the document offset by the word's frequency in a broader corpus.
 This way common words are rated lower although they occur frequently in the given document.
-As such there is no need for the arbitrary aspect of choosing a value of $x$ and the negative side effect of accidentally excluding a keyword.
+As such there is no need for the arbitrary aspect of choosing a value of $x$ and the negative side effect of accidentally excluding a keyword (which can be called the *false-negative rate*).
 On the other hand there would be the need to choose a threshold *tf-idf* score which would have to be reached for inclusion into the keyword set.
+Alternatively the words could be sorted by *tf-idf* score and the $top_x$ words of this list could be taken.
+While also relying on an ad-hoc value, this approach could be superior as it classification of keywordness would not be binary but gradual, so that presumably only the "best", most "interesting" keywords would be selected.

 ### Metrics overview
 The following metrics are evaluated, including secondary or derived metrics:

-- $W$: Number of words
+- $W$: Number of tokens (all instances of words) in the reference
+- $W_{unique}$: Number of types (unique words) in the reference
+- $W(M)$: Number of tokens in the material corpus
+- $W(M)_{unique}$: Number of types in the material corpus
-- $KW$: Number of keywords
+- $KW$: Number of keyword tokens
+- $KW_{unique}$: Number of keyword types
 - $WER_{A|B}$: Word Error Rate of baseline (A) / interpolated version (B)
 - $WDR_{A|B}$: Word Detection Rate of baseline (A) / interpolated version (B)
 - $KWDR_{A|B}$: KWDR = KWDR-500 for brevity = Keyword Detection Rate with $x=500$ of baseline (A) / interpolated version (B)